Defiant Israel returns to U.N. rights forum

 "I think Israel only understands the language of pressure," Khraishi said.

-He called for Israel to withdraw from East Jerusalem and the West Bank, "as these are occupied Palestinian territories recognised as such by 33 states in the world last year."
+He called for Israel to withdraw from East Jerusalem and the West Bank, "as these are occupied Palestinian territories recognized as such by 33 states in the world last year."

 "We would also like to see Israel release all Palestinian prisoners from Israeli prisons, because Israel has no justification for keeping them in Israeli prisons."